surya-de/DarkOwl-POC/README.md

 ## Assumptions
 In order to implement I have made the following assumptions-
 * A runner instance/system is available with git and aws cli configured.
+* By default I have set the rerion to `us-west-2`.
 * Because of time constraints I have no considered scenarios to validate data insertion after an interval to avoid data loss.
 (I will discuss more about it in the improvemen section)
 * I have assumes that we will not be inserting more that 10 items in the dynamoDb per second.

 ## Folder Structure
 ```
-  - DarkOwl                           ## The root of the project.
+  - DarkOwl-POC                       ## The root of the project.
     |- configurations                 ## The folder which contains all the configuration scripts(Terraform).
       |- Policies                     ## This sub folder contains JSON files for the IAM roles and Policies.
         |- LambdaPolicy.json          ## This is the IAM policy JSON that grants Lambda access to put items in Dynamo DB.